livingdocsIO/documentation/guides/media_library.md

 1. Configure Named Crops with names after the usage, e.g. `desktop`, `mobile`
 2. Configure Named Crops with aspect ratio names, e.g. `16:9`, `4:3`

-We are going to configure the strategy 1 in this guide.
-There are 3 points where we need to configure this:
+We are going to configure strategy 1 in this guide.
+There are 4 points where we need to configure this:
 1. designSettings
 2. mediaType
 3. Design: image components `doc-image` directive